GeminiCCCC/SystemDesign/README.md

 **2. if you have web server, you can move the session related data into cache (Redis) to allow autoscaling (when creating new node, no need to copy session data from original node, can simply create all new nodes at the same time)**

-**3. use master slave to reduce load from write master, only write to master and only read from slave**
+**3. use master slave to reduce load from write master, only write to master and only read from slave (MongoDB)**

 **4. can also add load balancers in front of read replicas**